CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

-# Serial DMD/PRIME20 - Coarse-grained force field with discontinuous molecular dynamics simulations for peptide self-assembly modelling
+# Serial DMD/PRIME20 - Coarse-grained force field for use with discontinuous molecular dynamics simulations to model peptide self-assembly
 ## Table of contents
 * [Introduction](#introduction)
 * [Requirement and Installation](#requirement-and-installation)